iqbal-lab-org/QCovid/report/spec.md

 95% of the samples have <M positions with failing depth criterion Y% of samples have no amplicons drops
 Z% of samples have <=3 amplicon drops
+ZZZ samples are completely excluded due to low quality

 A single table, which is the concatenate of the per-sample tables.
 Columns are